-(5) Reelection of Ten Directors for a Term Extending Until Completion of the Next Annual General Meeting.
+(5) Reelection of 11 Directors, Each for a Term Extending Until Completion of the Next Annual General Meeting.

-The Board of Directors proposes that the following ten candidates be reelected to the Board of Directors, each for a term extending until completion of the next Annual General Meeting.
+The Board of Directors proposes that the following 11 candidates be reelected to the Board of Directors, each for a term extending until completion of the next Annual General Meeting.

-- 5A Reelection of Glyn A. Barker as a director. - 5B Reelection of Vanessa C.L.
-Chang as a director. - 5C Reelection of Frederico F. Curado as a director. - 5D Reelection of Chadwick C. Deaton as a director. - 5E Reelection of Vincent J. Intrieri as a director. - 5F Reelection of Martin B. McNamara as a director. - 5G Reelection of Samuel J. Merksamer as a director. - 5H Reelection of Merrill A. "Pete" Miller, Jr. as a director. - 5I Reelection of Edward R. Muller as a director. - 5J Reelection of Tan Ek Kia as a director.
+5A Reelection of Glyn A. Barker as a director.
+5B Reelection of Vanessa C.L.
+Chang as a director.
+5C Reelection of Frederico F. Curado as a director.
+5 D Reelection of Chadwick C. Deaton as a director.
+5E Reelection of Vincent J. Intrieri as a director.
+5F Reelection of Martin B. McNamara as a director.
+5 G Reelection of Samuel J. Merksamer as a director.
+5H Reelection of Merrill A. "Pete" Miller, Jr. as a director.
+5I Reelection of Edward R. Muller as a director.
+5J Reelection of Tan Ek Kia as a director.
+5K Reelection of Jeremy D. Thigpen as a director.